Yes, we're a little loco · Open Source · MIT License

 Skills Over Gear

-Built on the 80-20 principle.
 You don't need a $10k GPU rig.
-A secondhand graphics card and good training data will get you 80% of the way there.
+A secondhand graphics card and good training data will get you most of the way there.
 That's not a limitation.
 That's the point.

 🎓